DawidWraga/stack-data-structure/README.md

 # stack-data-structure

-Task: Program stack data structure without using built in array methods (pop / push)
+Task: program stack data structure without using built in array methods (pop / push)

 Implemented using TypeScript and tested using Jest.